 Moving to Australia is a dream for many of us, but the way to get there can sometimes be long and challenging!
 Remember that you get a fantastic quality of life, which is worth every challenge.
 According to statistics from the Australian Bureau of Statistics, about 26.3% of permanent residents in Australia were born overseas, with a number of 1,087,749 people coming from the UK.
 In this article, we share useful information, which will come in handy if you want to settle in Australia.

-There are several ways to emigrate to Australia, but none of them are easy.
+There are several ways to migrate to Australia, but none of them are easy.
 Unless, perhaps, if you are sent over by a European company.
 Most expats go through different visas before getting their permanent residency.
-The most popular visa for people under the age of 31 is the Working Holiday Visa, which allows them to work and travel in Australia for one to two years.
+The most popular visa for people under the age of 31 (35 for some countries) is the Working Holiday Visa, which allows them to work and travel in Australia.
 After that, however, you will need to get a work permit to stay in Australia and eventually apply for permanent residency.

 The main visas are: